Download the Customs Trade Partnership Against Terrorism (CTPAT) Key Terms Whitepaper

 Some benefits of a common CTPAT questionnaire & corrective actions system:

-- OEMs and their partners have a common process to request, compete, and evaluate supply chain security
+- Importers and their supply chain business partners have a common process to request, complete, and evaluate supply chain security compliance.

-- Suppliers that have multiple OEMs as customers need only answer one questionnaire
+- Suppliers that have multiple importers as customers need only answer one questionnaire.

 Fill out the form on this page and get your helpful list of key CTPAT terms.